Router

 - As the firewall’s default gateway,

-- For specifying the type of routing in filter rules (PBR: Policy Based Filtering).
+- For specifying the type of routing in filter rules (PBR: Policy Based Routing).

 Select a router to view or edit its properties.